ibm-cloud-docs/app-configuration/ac-integrate-sdk-android.md

 # App Configuration client SDK for Android
 {: #ac-integrate-sdks-android}

-{{site.data.keyword.appconfig_short}} service provides Android client SDK to integrate with your Android application written in Kotlin or Java programming language.
+{{site.data.keyword.appconfig_short}} service provides Android client SDK to integrate with your Android application that is written in Kotlin or Java programming language.
 {: shortdesc}

 ## Prerequisites